 Ovarian cysts cause bloating and pain that can negatively affect your quality of life.
 Personalized care that addresses your unique needs can alleviate your discomfort.
-The doctors at the Center for Women’s Health in Englewood and Castle Rock, Colorado, provide the highest levels of compassionate care.
+The doctors at the Center for Women’s Health in Castle Rock, Colorado, provide the highest levels of compassionate care.
 Call or schedule an appointment to learn about your treatment options for ovarian cysts.

 Ovarian cysts are fluid collections that form inside your ovaries.
 These sacs may contain liquid, fat, hair, or other types of tissue.
 Most women develop ovarian cysts at some point their lifetimes.

 Although cysts are typically harmless and disappear over time, they can cause medical problems if they continue to grow or rupture or if they undergo cancerous degeneration or change.

 Cyst formation is part of the normal functioning of the ovary but they can become problematic if they grow too large, break open or undergo cancerous change.

 Follicles are the tiny sacs that contain a woman’s egg.
 They typically grow during your monthly menstrual cycles.
 Follicle sacs usually break open as they release an egg during ovulation.
 If normal ovulation doesn’t happen these cysts can continue to fill with liquid and cause intense pain if they twist or rupture.

 Corpus luteum cysts are follicle sacs that didn’t dissolve after their egg was released.
 Instead of breaking down, corpus luteum cysts seal shut — trapping fluid and blood inside.
 This can cause internal bleeding or pain.

 Most ovarian cysts don’t cause any symptoms and only become problematic if they grow larger or rupture.
 Symptoms of ovarian cysts can include the following:

 Signs your ovarian cysts require immediate medical attention: